Updated: Dec 18th, 2020

-High blood pressure (“hypertension”) is largely treatable with lifestyle and medications, but only slightly over half of women with high blood pressure have their condition under control.
+High blood pressure (“hypertension“) is largely treatable with lifestyle and medications, but only slightly over half of women with high blood pressure have their condition under control says a recent study from the American Heart Association (ADA).
 So what is normal blood pressure for women?

 You can work to stay healthy by monitoring your numbers, considering healthy lifestyle changes, and following your doctor’s orders.
 Health tools such as Lark, which is provided free of charge by many health plans and includes guidance on blood pressure reduction and free tools to track it at home, can help you.

 Hypertension is higher-than-normal pressure in your blood vessels, as defined by the Mayo Clinic.
 The pressure is measured as the force of the blood against the wall of your blood vessels, usually your arteries, which carry oxygenated blood to your body organs and tissues.